 Don’t we all enjoy the scent of flowers, the salty-fresh fragrance of the beach, or the zesty smell of a lemon tree?
-Humans have a special relationship with smells: they can trigger memories in an instant, transporting you across time or evoking strong feelings with just a single whiff.
-Essential oils combine the potency of aroma with the benefits of the herbs or flowers from which they are made.
+Humans have a special relationship with smells: they can trigger memories in an instant, transporting you across time or evoking strong feelings with just a whiff.
+Essential oils combine the potency of aroma with the benefits of herbs and flowers.
+Bringing you a happier and healthier home for your family.

-In Australia, aromatherapy is a popular alternative treatment that uses essential oils to heal, relax and offer therapeutic benefits.
-Australia is uniquely placed, literally and figuratively, in respect to essential oils and has some of the best essential oils to boast of.
-Thanks to its geographical separation, the plant life of our land has evolved to include many interesting and distinctive species.
+In Australia, aromatherapy is a popular alternative treatment that uses essential oils to heal, relax, and offer therapeutic benefits.
+Australia is uniquely placed, literally and figuratively, with respect to essential oils and has some of the best essential oils to boast of.
+Thanks to our geographical separation, our plant life has evolved to include many distinctive species.
 Several such native plants are now being used to extract exclusive essential oils which have been part of aboriginal remedies for thousands of years.

 Making use of the essential oils of plants and flowers in alternative therapies is a practice as ancient as civilization itself.
-Hundreds of thousands of Australians are buying and using these botanic compounds in a bid to improve health and wellbeing.
+Hundreds of thousands of Australians are buying and using these compounds to improve health and well-being.
 If you’d like to experiment with essential oils at home, it is a good idea to understand the composition of these oils first.

 What are essential oils?

-Essential oils are fragrant essences extracted from the seeds, flowers, fruit, stems, bark, roots or leaves of several plants.
-The extraction is usually done through steam distillation or cold pressing and will result in a super concentrated oil or essence.
+Essential oils are fragrant essences extracted from the seeds, flowers, fruit, stems, bark, roots, or leaves of several plants.
+The extraction is done through steam distillation or cold pressing, resulting in a super-concentrated oil or essence.
 These oils offer very powerful doses of healing properties and breathtaking aromas.